TuVanNguyen/DevOpsTutorials/README.md

   * Type out all the code by hand.
 Do not copy and paste!
   * Try to learn the various tools simultaneously, and see how they can work together.
 Don't learn them in isolation.
   * If you're getting bored or frustrated, take a break and come back to it later.
+  * check out the wiki and official documentations to understand the underlying concepts